 This audit approach should take into account the results of existing audit work, i.e. the results of the system audits carried out, in particular those regarding the CA, and the results of the audits of operations.
 Moreover, it should include final additional verifications on the accounts which would allow the AA to provide an opinion to establish whether the accounts give a true and fair view.

-To provide an audit opinion that the accounts give a true and fair view, the AA should carry out final checks on the (draft) certified accounts provided by the CA, to verify that all the elements required by Article 137 of the CPR are correctly included in the accounts and supported by underlying accounting records maintained by the relevant authorities (or bodies) and beneficiaries.
-The AA verifies (based on the accounts provided to it by the CA in due time) that:
+To provide an audit opinion that the accounts give a true and fair view, the AA should carry out final additional verifications on the (draft) certified accounts provided by the CA. These verifications will aim to confirm that all the elements required by Article 137 of the CPR are correctly included in the accounts and supported by underlying accounting records maintained by the relevant authorities (or bodies) and beneficiaries.
+Based on the accounts provided to it by the CA in due time, the AA verifies that:

 (a) the total amount of eligible expenditure declared in accordance with Article 137(1)(a) of the CPR reconciles with the expenditure (and the corresponding public contribution) included in the final payment application submitted to the Commission for the relevant accounting year.
 If there are differences, the AA shall assess the adequacy of the explanations provided in the accounts (see Appendix 8 of Annex VII to CIR on reconciliation of expenditure);